mgreenw/JumboSmash/src/server/docs/relationships/judge.md

 # Judge

 As the critic, judge another user (the candidate) in a specific scene by either "liking" them or "disliking" them.
-The candidate user must have a setup profile.
+The candidate user may be any user, even if they do not have a profile setup.
 If two users are matched, one user disliking the other will unmatch them.
+NOTE: "matches" can only be between two users with profiles.

 **URL** : `/api/relationships/judge`